sachajw/linuxserver/README.md

 Git
 Apache2
 Your favourite browser
-A requirements.txt file has been created for all package dependencies.
+A requirements.txt file has been created for all package dependencies

 ## **Remote Login**
-If you are using windows, I suggest installing Putty, which can be downloaded [here](https://www.putty.org/) I can also recommend Remote Desktop Manager Free Edition for Windows and Mac [here](https://remotedesktopmanager.com/home/download) which uses Putty under the hood for its SSH connections but makes managing multiple different remote connections to various operating system flavours a dream
+If you are using windows, I suggest installing Putty, which can be downloaded [here](https://www.putty.org/).
+I can also recommend Remote Desktop Manager Free Edition for Windows and Mac [here](https://remotedesktopmanager.com/home/download) which uses Putty under the hood for its SSH connections but makes managing multiple different remote connections to various operating system flavours a dream.

-If you are using Linux, you will use SSH
+If you are using Linux, you will use SSH.

 ## **Project Walkthrough**